rrnyquist/ebenezer/_Scripture/ESV/54_I_Timothy.md

 Let a widow be enrolled if she is not less than sixty years of age, having been the wife of one husband, ^0509

-and having a reputation for good works : if she has brought up children, has shown hospitality, has washed the feet of the saints, has cared for the afflicted, and has devoted herself to every good work. ^0510
+and having a reputation for good works: if she has brought up children, has shown hospitality, has washed the feet of the saints, has cared for the afflicted, and has devoted herself to every good work. ^0510

 But refuse to enroll younger widows, for when their passions draw them away from Christ, they desire to marry ^0511